Nurfen/Hivemind/README.md

 ### Technical things

-- Start from scratch or fork existing repos that could serve as a starting point:
+- Fork existing repos that could serve as a starting point?:
     - Forum magnum https://github.com/ForumMagnum/ForumMagnum
     - ...
 - cloud or not?